90+ Budget Categories That You’re Forgetting About

 - Parking permits

 Doctor’s visits, glasses, medications, and co-pays are included here.
-Anything that you pay for health costs is included here.
-This helps especially if you have a yearly specialist visit, like an optometrist and it comes with a hefty out of pocket cost.
+This basically covers anything that you pay for health costs.
+This helps especially if you have a yearly specialist visit, like an optometrist and it comes with a hefty out-of-pocket cost.

 - Preventative care (well visits)